brainstem-org/brainstem_support/docs/datamodel/stem/subject.md

 {:toc}

 ## Introduction
 The subject model describes your animal subject through a set of standard fields.
 There is flexibility built through a rich text description field, extra fields, and tags.
-Actions and Subject state change provides modular construction that can describe procedures and other things performed on your subject based on three modules:
+Procedures and Subject state change provides modular construction that can describe procedures and other things performed on your subject based on three modules:
-1. Actions: Surgical procedures and other actions performed on the environment (e.g.: probe implantations, virus injections, and optic fiber implants)
+1. Procedures: Surgical procedures and other procedures performed on the environment (e.g.: probe implantations, virus injections, and optic fiber implants)
 2. Subject state changes: Any state change performed on a subject (e.g.: perfusion of the brain, lesion, creation of brain slices)